MapQaTor/mapqator-backend/README.md

 psql -U postgres -d mapqator -a -f database\schema.sql
 ```

-An empty database will be created with the name `mapqator` and the schema will be created.
+An empty database will be created with the name `mapqator` and the schema will be created. _Note: Ignore errors related to supabase if you are setting up a local database_.

 If you want the cached data that was used for MapEval benchmark you should use: `psql -U postgres -d mapqator -a -f database\dump.sql` instead of `psql -U postgres -d mapqator -a -f database\schema.sql`.